SIMOC – an isolated, off-world human colony, June 2017-current

 Human Off-World Exploration, 2012-13

-In the coming decade science fiction will become science fact as humans leave the confines of the Earth-Moon system and make homes among the asteroids and planet Mars.
+In the coming decade science fiction will become science fact as humans leave the confines of the Earth-Moon system and make homes among the asteroids, planets, and some day, the stars.
 By asking questions about who we are and where we come from, we can more clearly look to the future of human space exploration.
 The intent is to recognize patterns in human social behavior in the context of isolated, small group dynamics such that we might help guide, or at least anticipate the challenges of the next wave of human exploration and evolution.

 Research & Development